 The Twin Rocks are a row of identical rocks.
 It's hard to tell from the photo, but this is a rare sight, with 20 million year old lava running vertically and horizontally through the 30 million year old rocks. ©Oga Peninsula Ogata Geopark

-The "Futago Rocks" are two similarly shaped rocks standing side by side near "Godzilla Rock."
-These rocks are not only famous for their similar shapes, but also have historical and geological value, as they show traces of lava (dolerite) that rose 10 million years ago and intruded vertically (dykes) and horizontally (sills) into the 30 million year old volcanic lapilli tuff.
+"Futago-iwa" (Twin Rocks)are located near "Godzilla-iwa" (Godzilla Rock) and consist of two similarly shaped rocks standing side by side.
+These rocks are famous not only for their striking resemblance, but also for their historical and geological significance, as they show traces of lava (coarse-grained basalt) that rose 10 million years ago intruding vertically (dike) and horizontally (sill) into 30 million-year-old volcanic lacustrine tuff.

 Fukake Island has been a tourist attraction since the Edo period